 I am always on the hunt for that perfect piece to fit into a space, within my tiny budget of course.
 In fact, I have been on the hunt for table to put behind our sofa for what seems like forever.
 Ok, really 2 years.
 In my mind I saw something relatively simple like this foyer table.
 I knew exactly what I wanted, something really long and no wider than 12 inches.
 Since it would be sitting between a wall and the couch, drawers and details didn’t really matter.
 During last fall’s One Room Challenge, I was still in need of that table.
 Instead of dropping $300+ on a simple table no one would see, hubby made the offer to build one out of wood we still have lying around.
 (He’s so sweet!)

-Although I liked the look of 4 spindly legs like these from Home Depot, we had these big honking 6×6 pillars left over from the deck building.
+Although I liked the look of 4 spindly legs like these, we had these big honking 6×6 pillars left over from the deck building.
 They have sat around just waiting for some use.
-Now, they were very rough and the corners weren’t straight so I covered them in luan to give a nicer look.
-Rustic is an awesome look but it honestly doesn’t work in our house. #colonial #CrownMoldingScoffs
+Now, they were very rough and the corners weren’t straight so I covered them in thin plywood to give them a finished look.
+Rustic is an awesome look but it honestly doesn’t work in our traditional colonial.

 Normally, the lower shelf gives stability and keeps tables like these straight.
 Since I didn’t need a shelf, we fitted the center with another leftover 2×4 board.
 He also wrapped the top and feet with 2x4s.
 I filled in all the nail holes and any knots.
+This is my favorite wood filler with this one being second.
 Although I am quickly becoming the queen of filling with wood filler, it is my absolute least favorite part.
 Talk about watching paint dry!

 The top board is a 10 inch poplar board.
 We glued it down to the top and clamped it for a few hours.